 Program are now open for Registration and have been modified to meet Phase IV Revitalization for Illinois.

 Our mission is to bring people back to the Lake and River that created Chicago, to teach marine ecology and the maritime arts, and to help kids find themselves and new pathways by learning to build boats.

-For more information about our 2019 programs
+For more information about our programs download our brochure.

 We are proud to support and maintain a close relationship with the Chicago Maritime Museum and their mission to foster learning about the impact of the region’s waterways on Chicago’s evolution.
 For more about the museum click HERE >